Swimming with Manatees in Crystal Rivers Florida

 Other general rules that those who were not on a guided tour didn't quite understand are: don't hover or corner them, stay a body length away, do not enter the area that says 'manatee resting zone', do not talk through the snorkel tube or make cooing noises, be mindful of people near you so everyone has a turn to observe quietly without getting kicked in the face, don't use underwater lights as the manatees don't have eyelids and it can blind them.

 Do not attempt to feed manatees, this can decrease their fear of humans which can lead to more manatee deaths from boating propellers as they will learn to associate the bottom of the boat with food.
 Last but not least, don't walk on the river bed, it is silt and if everyone walks or kicks vigorously it makes the water foggy and is more difficult to get good photos/video of the manatees.

 Helpful tips: Use a noodle to help float so you don't have to kick,

 This is the only place in the world that you can legally swim with manatees, so please try to be respectful and not ruin this opportunity for everyone else.

 What Birds Underwater has OnBoard

 Birds Underwater outfitted us with snorkel gear, wetsuits, and flotation devices (foam noodles).
-They do a guided tour up the stream, making we stay together as a group and lead you to the areas where the manatees are.
-Onboard they have hot drinks: coffee, tea, hot cocoa, granola bars etc… (if there is a good guide) available to you free of charge.
+They do a guided tour up the stream, making sure we stayed together as a group and lead you to the areas where the manatees are.
+Onboard they have hot drinks: coffee, tea, hot cocoa, granola bars etc... (if there is a good guide) available to you free of charge.

 When is the Best Time To See Manatees in Florida?